jeannesorin/jeannesorin.github.io/_pages/about.md

 I am a rising 5th year PhD candidate in Economics at the University of Chicago.
 I am also a DRW PhD Fellow at [EPIC](https://epic.uchicago.edu/people/jeanne-sorin/).

-I study air pollution, transportation infrastructures, and their interaction.
+My research interests are at the union of air pollution and transportation infrastructures, including their interaction.
 Most of my research projects are in Indonesia, Uganda and (historical) France.

 I previously graduated with a MSc in Economics, and a BA in Social Sciences from SciencesPo Paris.